makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 #### Open-source

-FingerprintJS does not provide an exact estimate of fingerprint accuracy, though it does include a confidence score in its output.
+Fingerprint does not provide an exact estimate of fingerprint accuracy, though it does include a confidence score in its output.
 The confidence score is a floating-point number between 0 and 1 that represents the probability of accurate identification, based on historical data of how often the library was correct in the past.
 The higher the number, the higher the chance of the visitor identifier to be true.

-The FingerprintJS library is also capable of detecting a user even when he’s browsing incognito or in private mode.
+The Fingerprint library is also capable of detecting a user even when he’s browsing incognito or in private mode.
 This is essential, as users can hide their identity from cookies and other tracking methods using incognito mode.

 You can test the open-source library on their [live demo](https://fingerprintjs.github.io/fingerprintjs/).

 #### Pro version

-FingerprintJS Pro has an identification accuracy of 99.5% and provides documentation on [how this accuracy score is calculated](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).
+Fingerprint Pro has an identification accuracy of 99.5% and provides documentation on [how this accuracy score is calculated](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).
 The Pro version also includes a confidence score, that it claims is [more accurate than for the open-source version](https://dev.fingerprintjs.com/docs/understanding-your-confidence-score#pro-vs-open-source) as it can take into account server-side signals as well as client-side.

-You can test out the Pro version in an [interactive demo](/demo/) on FingerprintJS’ website.
+You can test out the Pro version in an [interactive demo](/demo/) on Fingerprint’ website.

 ## get-browser-fingerprint